-Prank phone call case of Austin Goss, former @dakotanews_now reporter, may be brought to conclusion today in court with apology, plea bargain
+Prank phone call case of Austin Goss, former @dakotanews_now reporter, may be brought to conclusion today in court with apology, plea bargain (Updated)

 What am I hearing is happening in the matter?

-- In addition to having lost his job as a reporter with Dakota News Now, I’m told Goss also incurred a penalty in his position with the South Dakota National Guard for his actions, and has been suspended.
+- In addition to having lost his job as a reporter with Dakota News Now,

+I’m told Goss also incurred a penalty in his position with the South Dakota National Guard for his actions.(Update: I’m receiving conflicting information on this, so this is not confirmed at this point.)

 - It appears that the matter is moving forward and being disposed of today as opposed to May 23, which had been entered in some court documents.
 I understand it’s a full court docket, so it may be happening later in the afternoon.